-Up to 10,944,308 Shares Eaton Vance Tax-Advantaged Dividend Income Fund Common Shares
+Up to 2,375,024 Shares Eaton Vance Tax-Advantaged Global Dividend Opportunities Fund Common Shares

 Investment Objective and Policies.
-Eaton Vance Tax-Advantaged Dividend Income Fund (the "Fund") is a diversified, closed-end management investment company which commenced operations on September 30, 2003.
-The Fund's investment objective is to provide a high level of after-tax total return consisting primarily of tax-advantaged dividend income and capital appreciation.
+Eaton Vance Tax-Advantaged Global Dividend Opportunities Fund (the "Fund") is a diversified, closed-end management investment company, which commenced operations on April 30, 2004.
+The Fund's investment objective is to provide a high level of after-tax total return.
+The Fund's return is expected to consist primarily of tax-advantaged dividend income and capital appreciation.
+In its investment program, the Fund will consider the potential effects of inflation on shareholder capital.

-Investment Adviser.
+Investment Adviser and Sub-Adviser.
 The Fund's investment adviser is Eaton Vance Management ("Eaton Vance" or the "Adviser").
 Prior to March 1, 2021, Eaton Vance was a wholly owned subsidiary of Eaton Vance Corp. ("EVC").
-On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction") and Eaton Vance became an indirect, wholly owned subsidiary of Morgan Stanley.
+Eaton Vance has engaged its affiliate Eaton Vance Advisers International Ltd. ("EVAIL" or the "Sub-Adviser") as a sub-adviser to the Fund.
+Prior to March 1, 2021, EVAIL was an indirect, wholly owned subsidiary of EVC.
+On March 1, 2021, Morgan Stanley acquired EVC and Eaton Vance and EVAIL each became an indirect, wholly owned subsidiary of Morgan Stanley.

 Morgan Stanley (NYSE: MS), whose principal offices are at 1585 Broadway, New York, New York 10036, is a preeminent global financial services firm engaged in securities trading and brokerage activities, as well as providing investment banking, research and analysis, financing and financial advisory services.
-As of December 31, 2021, Morgan Stanley's asset management operations had aggregate assets under management of approximately \$1.6 trillion.
+As of December 31, 2022, Morgan Stanley's asset management operations had aggregate assets under management of approximately \$1.3 trillion.